 Best Known For

-Alfred Sisley was a French impressionist painter, primarily of landscapes, and was a friend of Claude Monet and Pierre-Auguste Renoir.
+Alfred Sisley was a French Impressionist painter, primarily of landscapes, and a friend of Claude Monet and Pierre-Auguste Renoir.

 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now

 Alfred Sisley was born on October 30, 1839, in Paris, France.
 The Franco-German War financially ruined the Sisley family, but Sisely still decided to make painting his full-time career and stuggled with poverty for the rest of his life.
 He was an associate of Claude Monet and Pierre-Auguste Renoir.
 Sisley died in Moret-sur-Loing, France, in 1899.